mrismanaziz/Reforestation/README.md

-## Did you hear the one about the giant pickle?
-He was kind of a big dill.
+## At the boxing match, the dad got into the popcorn line and the line for hot dogs, but he wanted to stay out of the punchline.